vsart/dtvm/README.md

 call | lab    | Jumps to label lab pushing the address of the next <br> instruction into the callstack. ret  | None   | Jumps to the address at the top of the callstack and <br> pops it.

-¹ Fails if the operands don't have the same type \
+¹ Fails if the operands don't have the same type <br>
 ² Fails if the operands aren't both integers

 ## 3. Labels and Comments